lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 containing a series of commands for LAMMPS to execute, similar to Python or Bash scripts.
 For clarity, the input scripts for this tutorial will be divided into five categories, which will be filled out step by step.
-To set up this tutorial, navigate to the directory where you want to store your files.
-Create a folder if needed and place the initial input file, **initial.lmp**, into it.
-Then, open the file in a text editor of your choice, and copy the following into it:
+To set up this tutorial using LAMMPS graphical user interface (LAMMPS--GUI) :cite:`lammps_gui_docs`, select ``Start LAMMPS Tutorial 1`` from the ``Tutorials`` menu and follow the instructions.
+This will select (or create, if needed) a folder, place the initial input file **initial.lmp** in it, and open the file in the LAMMPS--GUI Editor window:

 .. code-block:: lammps